sofielohr/project/REPORT.md

 ## Challenges

 A big challenge for me was de data.
-First, processing the data in python took longer than expected because of the different structure of the climate data.
+First, processing the data in python took longer than expected because of the difficult structure of the climate data.
 The files had to be combined from different files and afterwards they had to be modified a lot.

 Also in javascript, I first wrote the process scripts with somewhat the same structure for all the graphs.
 When implementing the graphs, I everytime found out the structure I used was not compatible with the example format I used for the graph.
 After a while I got a tip in the standup to first implement the graphs exactly the same way as the examples so you could replicate that.